TypeCAMHS in the Community

 We accept referrals from any professional background via our Referral Management Centre.

-Young people and their family can speak to one of advisors live and online about CAMHS and the best services for them, find out more - CAMHS Live.
+Young people and their families can also speak to a member of our team live and online for advice and guidance.
+To find out more - CAMHS Live.

 Want to know what happens at CAMHS?
 Check out the video below: